 Stuffed Boneless Pork Loin Roast

-- 1 3-4 lb Coleman Natural boneless pork loin roast
+- 1 3-4 lb Coleman Natural boneless pork roast

 - 1 tablespoon extra virgin olive oil